-- comply with the NSW Government Procurement Policy Framework in relation to conduct by suppliers - ensure that those providing services to a Transport agency as labour hire, professional services contractors and consultants are educated about, and comply with the Transport Code of Conduct and related agency policies and procedures - act ethically, transparently and honestly - provide accurate and reliable advice and information - declare actual, potential or perceived conflicts of interest as soon as identified - prevent the unauthorised disclosure of confidential Transport agency information - not offer or provide gifts, benefits, hospitality, rewards and/or incentives to Transport agency staff and people working on behalf of a Transport agency, designed to improperly influence the conduct of their duties - not discuss or represent a Transport agency's business or information in the media
+- comply with applicable laws, regulations, policies, procedures and good business practices, such as the NSW Government Procurement Policy Framework - ensure that those providing services to a Transport agency as labour hire, professional services contractors and consultants and third parties are educated about, and comply with the Transport Code of Conduct and related agency policies and procedures - act ethically, transparently and honestly - provide accurate and reliable advice and information - declare actual, potential or perceived conflicts of interest as soon as identified - prevent the unauthorised disclosure of confidential Transport agency information - be consistent with the NSW Government Supplier Code of Conduct by not offering or providing any financial or

-- assist the Transport agency to prevent unethical and unlawful practices in business relationships by reporting wrongdoing - respond to reasonable requests for information, including those associated with Transport agency audit and investigation activities, and - manage their own business risks, including those associated with fraud, corruption and information security, to the satisfaction of the Transport agency.
+- non-financial benefits to NSW Government employees or contractors.
+This includes offers of gifts, benefits, hospitality, rewards and/or incentives to Transport agency staff and people working on behalf of a Transport agency - not discuss or represent a Transport agency's business or information in the media - assist the Transport agency to prevent unethical and unlawful practices in business relationships by reporting wrongdoing - respond to reasonable requests for information, including those associated with Transport agency audits and investigation activities, and - manage their own business risks, including those associated with fraud, corruption and information security, to the satisfaction of the Transport agency.